legraina/docplex-notebook/README.md

 Finally, open your favorite browser and go to http://127.0.0.1:8888/?token=8f2df45e526c81bdbfe17e3a9d1da64e4a6edf6573e7cdca (replace the token with yours).

 You are now on jupyter notebook: you can create new notebook and be ready to code.
+You can kill the process when you have finished .

 ![alt-text](https://raw.githubusercontent.com/legraina/docplex-notebook/master/screenshots/basic-notebook.png)